-Committees within Credit Risk Management that ultimately report to the Chief Credit Risk Officer or the Credit Policy Committee oversee the methodology for determining PD and the performance of models used for both LGD and EAD.
+Committees within Credit Risk Management that ultimately report to the chief credit risk officer or the Risk Governance Committee oversee the approaches and methodologies for quantifying PD, LGD, and EAD.

-To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking and validation exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-At the time of the most recent review, for year-end 2014, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
+For the year ended December 2016, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the six months ended June 2015, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
-Estimated losses associated with counterparty defaults were lower compared with the same prior year period and were not material to us.
+During the nine months ended September 2017, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and substantially all of such defaults occurred within loans and lending commitments.
+Estimated losses associated with counterparty defaults were lower compared with the same prior year period and were not material.